Your Guide to Planning, Planting, and Growing Hostas

 Hostas can be used to create a lush, maintenance-free ground cover beneath trees or around shrubs.

 It can be challenging to maintain a nice-looking lawn beneath large shade trees.
 Instead, consider replacing the grass with a massed planting of large-leaved hostas.

 Hostas are excellent companions for spring-blooming bulbs.
-They unfurl their leaves just as daffodils, scilla, crocus and other bulbs are fading away.
+They unfurl their leaves just as daffodils, scilla, crocus and other spring bulbs are fading away.